jankolkmeier/xbee-api/README.md

 var xbee_api = require('xbee-api');
 var xbeeAPI = new xbee_api.XBeeAPI({
     // default options:
     api_mode: 1,             // [1, 2]; 1 is default, 2 is with escaping (set ATAP=2)
     module: "Any",           // ["802.15.4", "ZNet", "ZigBee", "Any"]; This does nothing, yet!
     raw_frames: false,       // [true, false]; If set to true, only raw byte frames are
                              // emitted (after validation) but not parsed to objects.
     convert_adc: true,       // [true, false]; If false, do not convert adc value to millivolt.
-    vref_adc: 1200     // (int); Set the value to convert adc value to millivolt.
+    vref_adc: 1200,          // (int); Set the value to convert adc value to millivolt.
+    parser_buffer_size: 512  // (int); size of the package buffer.
+512 could
 });
 ```
 In the following a documentation of all class methods.